piyush1703/Wish-shell/README.md

 rather than to the screen.
 Redirection using the`>` character is implemented with a slight change.

-For example, if a user types `ls -la /tmp > output`, nothing should be printed on the screen.
-Instead, the standard output of the `ls` program should be rerouted to the file `output`.
-In addition, the standard error output of the program should be rerouted to the file `output` (this is a little different than standard redirection).
+For example, if a user types `ls -la /tmp > output`, nothing is printed on the screen.
+Instead, the standard output of the `ls` program is being rerouted to the file `output`.
+In addition, the standard error output of the program is rerouted to the file `output` (this is a little different than standard redirection).

 ### Parallel Commands